-i) The Tamil Nadu Government vide Government order dated 23-09-1996 issued under TamilNadu Electricity (Taxation & Consumption) Act, 1961, exempted specified industries (including the industry in which the company operates) permanently from payment of Electricity Tax on consumption of power generated captively.
-The Supreme Court vide order dated 15th May, 2007 held that the withdrawal of the permanent exemption by the Act of 2003 was invalid.
-In November, 2007 the Tamilnadu government passed the Tamilnadu tax on consumption or Sale of Electricity (Amendment) Act, amending the Act of 2003 to invalidate the permanent exemption granted with retrospective effect.
-The writ petition filed by the company against this amendment has been dismissed by the Madras High Court.
-The SLP filed by the company against the High Court Order has been admitted by the Supreme Court.
+i) The Tamil Nadu Government vide Government order of the said demand. dated 23-09-1996 issued under TamilNadu Electricity (Taxation & Consumption) Act, 1961, exempted specified In the matter of disputed demand of ₹ 698.94 lakhs ii) industries (including the industry in which the company consequent to revision in the lease rent rates fixed by the operates) permanently from payment of Electricity Tax Tariff Authority for Major Ports (TAMP) from 2006 to 2016 on consumption of power generated captively.
+The in respect of the port lands taken on lease by the Company Supreme Court vide order dated 15th May, 2007 held from the V. O. Chidambaranar Port Trust, the Company that the withdrawal of the permanent exemption by the has obtained interim stay from the Honourable High Court Act of 2003 was invalid.
+In November, 2007 the Tamilnadu of Judicature at Madras vide order dated 01.08.2014.
+The government passed the Tamilnadu tax on consumption or Company is confident of succeeding in this matter.
+Sale of Electricity (Amendment) Act, amending the Act (B) Commitments: of 2003 to invalidate the permanent exemption granted with retrospective effect.
+The writ petition filed by the Estimated amount of Contracts remaining to be executed company against this amendment has been dismissed by on Capital Account and not provided for is ₹ 419.54 lakhs the Madras High Court.
+The SLP filed by the company (31st March 2023: ₹ 4646.74 lakhs). against the High Court Order has been admitted by the ii) In respect of land on lease, the future obligations towards Supreme Court.

-The Electrical Inspectorate, Government of Tamil Nadu's vide letter dated 2nd September 2014 informed the Company that the electricity tax exemption would not be applicable to the Company and demanded Electricity Tax of ₹ 2,026.72 lakhs and interest of ₹ 1,541.98 lakhs for the period 2003 to 2012.
+The Electrical Inspectorate, Government of Tamil Nadu's vide letter dated 2nd September 2014 informed the Company that the electricity tax exemption would not be applicable to the Company and demanded Electricity Tax of ₹ 2.026.72 lakhs and interest of ₹ 1.541.98 lakhs for the period 2003 to 2012.
 The Company has filed writ petition before the Hon'ble High Court of Judicature at Madras and has also obtained interim stay of the said demand vide Order dated 22nd September, 2014 on payment of ₹ 640 lakhs towards pre-deposit.

 The appeal filed before the Hon'ble Supreme Court and the writ petition filed before the Hon'ble Madras High Court are pending for adjudication.

 The company has been legally advised and is hopeful of favourable outcome before the Supreme Court on the invalidity of and the retrospective application of the Amending Act of 2003 and in the writ petition filed before the Hon'ble Madras High Court.
 An amount of ₹ 422.69 lakhs has been provided on a prudent basis in the earlier financial year.
 No provision is considered necessary by the management for the balance electricity tax demand and has been disclosed as contingent liability.

 The Tamilnadu Electricity Distribution Circle had raised the demand of ₹ 1,067 Lakhs for parallel operations charges for the period from May 2014 to November 2019.
-The Company has filed writ petition before the Hon'ble High Court, Madras, Madurai and has obtained the interim stay of the said demand.
+The Company has filed writ petition before the Hon'ble High Court, Madras, Madurai and has obtained the interim stay